christopher-besch/homepage/articles/30_arma_respawn/arma_respawn.md

 <HalfImage src="./binpbo.png" full="true" />

 And that should be everything.
-Load your new mission in the `Multiplayer` section in ARMA and you should respawn on your base when you die.<br />
+Load your new mission in the `Multiplayer` section in ARMA and you should respawn on your base when you die.
+Though, do remember that you need to do this procedure every time you export from the Mission Editor.<br />
 And as I've said, I'm doing all this on Linux through Wine, managed by [Lutris](https://lutris.net).
 Just use the `Run EXE inside Wine prefix` function to run programs and installers.<br />
 Have fun blowing eachother up—repeatedly.